Z80coder/db-nets/demos/wolfram_tech_conf/notes.md

 The Wolfram Language is great for rapidly prototyping new ideas.
 Everything works out-of-the-box and works together no problems.
 You don't have to think about choosing packages, or versions, or dependencies.
 You can immediately start working on your problem, without distractions or frustrations.

-The Neural Network support is very high-level yet very flexible and configurable.
+The Neural Network support is very high-level, yet very flexible and configurable.
+You can work fast.

-If you want to push what neural nets can do, and explore different kinds of differentiable functions, then you can.
+And if you want to push what neural nets can do, and explore entirely new kinds of neural nets, then you can.

 I had to rapidly implement and evaluate 100s of ideas before solving my research problem.
 Without Wolfram Language I think I may have given up.
-But it's such a joy to use, and the gap between idea and reality is so small, that I enjoyed every step -- even when many of my ideas failed.
+But it's such a joy to use, and the gap between ideas and reality is so small, that I enjoyed every step -- even when many of my ideas failed.

+## More on db-nets

 If you want to learn more about db-nets then there's a paper published at ICML.
 And a GitHub repo with all the code.